-The "Ownership Achievement Date" is the later of October 2016 or five years from first appointment as an executive officer.
+The "Ownership Achievement Date" is five years from first appointment as an executive officer.
 In the case of an existing executive officer being appointed as our Chief Executive Officer, the "Ownership Achievement Date" is five years from the date of such appointment.

-As of December 26, 2015, each of our Named Executive Officers was on target to comply with his or her applicable stock ownership requirement by the Ownership Achievement Date.
+As of December 30, 2016, each of our Named Executive Officers was on target to comply with his or her applicable stock ownership requirement by the applicable Ownership Achievement Date.